 Qualification and training is the key to future employment

 The same report of the World Economic Forum Foundation provides very significant data regarding the qualification needs and intentions of companies.

-The entire process of digitalization in the logistics sector will involve a new order in human resources where 54% of employees must update their skills and knowledge on urgent basis.
+The entire process of digitalization in the logistics sector will involve a new order in human resources where 54% of employees must update their skills and knowledge on an urgent basis.